-PROBABLE CAUSE DIAGNOSIS SOLUTION not work in an AT type computer.
+PROBABLE CAUSE DIAGNOSIS SOLUTION different format than computer.
 Format disk in the AT type computer insert disk into the IBM PS/2 and copy the files you wish.

 After installing an expansion card (network card, tape drive card, etc.) the system no longer works properly.